-A cross section of the inflamed and thickened bowel with have a target appearance, due concentric rings of varying attenuation, also known as mural stratification 1,2.
+A cross section of the inflamed and thickened bowel has a target appearance due concentric rings of varying attenuation, also known as mural stratification 1-2.

 The current status of MRI in ulcerative colitis is that of a promising, noninvasive technique for imaging extent of more severe disease.

-The most striking abnormalities in UC are wall thickening and increased enhancement.
+The most striking abnormalities in ulcerative colitis are wall thickening and increased enhancement.

-The median wall thickness in UC ranges from 4.7 to 9.8 mm.
+The median wall thickness in ulcerative colitis ranges from 4.7 to 9.8 mm.
 In general, the more severe the inflammation, the thicker the colonic wall.
-A colonic wall thickness <3 mm is usually considered as normal, 3 to 4 mm as a "gray zone," and > 4 mm as pathological.
+A colonic wall thickness <3 mm is usually considered as normal, 3-4 mm as a "gray zone," and >4 mm as pathological.

 Enhancement of the mucosa with no or less enhancement of the submucosa producing a low SI stripe the so-called submucosal stripe.

-Other features are the loss of haustral markings, backwash ileitis shows mild enhancement and no wall thickening and there is increased SI of the pericolonic fat noted .
+Other features are the loss of haustral markings, backwash ileitis, mild enhancement and no wall thickening, and there is increased SI of the pericolonic fat noted.

-Approximately 10 - 15 % of cases initially presenting as ulcerative colitis can later progress to crohn's disease
+10-15% of cases initially presenting as ulcerative colitis can later progress to Crohn's disease.

 Treatment and prognosis